Optimal Transport and Skorokhod Embedding: Preliminaries on stopping times and filtrations

-Note that the topology on $S$ introduced in \eqref{STop} coincides with the final topology induced by the mapping $r$; in particular $r$ is a continuous open mapping.
-The mapping $r$ is not a closed mapping: it is easy to see that there exist closed sets in $C(\R_+) \times \R_+$ with a non-closed image under $r$.
-However this does not happen for closed optional sets, see Proposition \ref{S2F}. \begin{remark} In the following we will say that $H:S\to \R$ is \emph{continuous} / \emph{right-continuous} / \emph{etc.\ } if the corresponding property holds for the process $H\circ r$.
-Similarly we say that $H_1, H_2:S\to \R$ are \emph{indistinguishable} if this holds for the processes $H_1\circ r, H_2\circ r$ w.r.t.\ Wiener measure. \end{remark}
+The mapping $r$ is not a closed mapping: it is easy to see that there exist closed sets in ${\CRo} \times \R_+$ with a non-closed image under $r$.
+However this does not happen for closed optional sets: it is straightforward that an $\F^0$-optional set $A\subseteq {\CRo} \times \R_+$ is closed iff the corresponding set $r(A)$ is closed in $S$.

-\begin{definition} We say that a process $X$ is $S$- continuous if there exists a continuous function $h: S \to \R$ such that for all $t \ge 0$, $\W$-a.s. \end{definition} It is trivially true that an $S$- continuous process is $\F^0$-adapted, and continuous ($\W$-a.s.).
-The converse is not generally true --- consider the case where $X_t$ is the local time of the Brownian motion at a level $x$.
-This is a continuous, $\F^0$-adapted process, however the corresponding function $h$ is not a continuous mapping from $S$ to $\R$.
-(Indeed, any path which has strictly positive local time can be approximated uniformly by paths with both zero and infinite local time).
+\begin{definition} If $X$ is an $\F^0$-optional process we write $X^S$ for the unique function $S\to \R$ satisfying $X=X^S\circ r$.
+We say that an optional process $X$ is $S$\!-continuous (resp.\ $S$\!-lsc) if the corresponding function $X^S: S \to \R$ is continuous (resp.\ lsc). \end{definition} It is trivially true that an $S$\!-continuous process is continuous in the usual pathwise sense.
+The converse is not generally true --- consider the case where $X_t(\omega)=\mbox{sign}(\omega(1))(t-2)_+$.
+This is a continuous, optional process, however the corresponding function $X^S$ is not a continuous mapping from $S$ to $\R$.
+Other examples arise from functions connected to the local time of Brownian motion, cf.\ Section \ref{ValoisSection}.